j ORGAN DISCOVERYjj

 If you strike problems, there are three sources of help on-

 (Sorry, there are no graphics!).

-This is actually a free Google ebook.
-As with my INSTRUCTIONS.pdf, it is very detailed, and even better, it is full of pictures!
+This document is very detailed, and even better, it is full of pictures!

 It covers a lot of the ground my document covers, and probably mentions some points I didn't, so it is certainly worth consulting even if you have already worked through what I have advised.
 However, it assumes that you need to do it all in 64-